aitherios/viewport-interpolator/README.md

 const interpolator = viewportInterpolator([320, 16], [768, 18], [1360, 22])
 ```

-And we call it with the current screen width to get the correct value:
+And call it with the current screen width to get the correct value:

 ```js
 interpolator(320)  // returns "calc(0.4464285714285714vw + 14.571428571428571px)" i.e. 16px on 320px screen width